-An elimination/challenge trial (this is not our first choice of identification because it is very difficult for some people to maintain compliance) may help uncover sensitivities.
+An elimination / challenge trial may help uncover sensitivities.
 Remove suspected foods from the diet for two weeks.
 Reintroduce one at a time and watch for reactions.
-Do not perform a challenge with peanuts if there is a history of anaphylactic shock.
+Do not perform a challenge with peanuts if there is history of anaphylactic shock.

 A rotation diet, in which the same food is not eaten more than once every four days, may be helpful in minimizing allergic reactions.